Dhyana in Buddhism: Pointing to the nature of the mind

-According to Charles Luk, in the earliest traditions of Chán, there was no fixed method or formula for teaching meditation, and all instructions were simply heuristic methods, to point to the true nature of the mind, also known as Buddha-nature.
+According to Charles Luk, in the earliest traditions of Chan, there was no fixed method or formula for teaching meditation, and all instructions were simply heuristic methods, to point to the true nature of the mind, also known as Buddha-nature.
 According to Luk, this method is referred to as the "Mind Dharma", and exemplified in the story of Śākyamuni Buddha holding up a flower silently, and Mahākāśyapa smiling as he understood.
-(Note: See Flower Sermon) A traditional formula of this is, "Chán points directly to the human mind, to enable people to see their true nature and become buddhas."
+(Note: See Flower Sermon) A traditional formula of this is, "Chan points directly to the human mind, to enable people to see their true nature and become buddhas."

 Kōan practice

 Chinese character for "nothing".
 It figures in the famous Zhaozhou's dog kōan.

 At the beginning of the Sòng dynasty, practice with the kōan method became popular, whereas others practiced "silent illumination".
 This became the source of some differences in practice between the Línjì and Cáodòng schools.

 A kōan, literally "public case", is a story or dialogue, describing an interaction between a Zen master and a student.
 These anecdotes give a demonstration of the master's insight.
 Koans emphasize the non-conceptional insight that the Buddhist teachings are pointing to.
 Koans can be used to provoke the "great doubt", and test a student's progress in Zen practice.

 Kōan-inquiry may be practiced during zazen (sitting meditation), kinhin (walking meditation), and throughout all the activities of daily life.
 Kōan practice is particularly emphasized by the Japanese Rinzai school, but it also occurs in other schools or branches of Zen depending on the teaching line.

 The Zen student's mastery of a given kōan is presented to the teacher in a private interview (referred to in Japanese as dokusan (独参), daisan (代参), or sanzen (参禅)).
 While there is no unique answer to a kōan, practitioners are expected to demonstrate their understanding of the kōan and of Zen through their responses.
 The teacher may approve or disapprove of the answer and guide the student in the right direction.
 The interaction with a Zen teacher is central in Zen, but makes Zen practice also vulnerable to misunderstanding and exploitation.